fwip/mtg_pronouns/reworded_cards.md

 Enchant creature

-At the beginning of the upkeep of enchanted creature's controller, they sacrifices that creature unless they pays {2}.
+At the beginning of the upkeep of enchanted creature's controller, that player sacrifices that creature unless they pay {2}.

 When Slow Motion is put into a graveyard from the battlefield, return Slow Motion to its owner's hand.